ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
-An HTTPS client MAY regularly \[TBD SHOULD? how regularly?
-This has operational implications for log operators\] request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.
+An HTTPS client MAY
+\[TBD SHOULD?\] regularly request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.

+\[ TBD how regularly?
+This has operational implications for log operators \]

 The actual mechanism by which Proof Fetching is done carries considerable privacy concerns.
 Although out of scope for the document,